jeppzone/jeppzonelifestyle/src/posts/bmi-more-than-just-a-number.md

 ### What BMI Does Well

-1. **Population-Level Studies**
+BMI has several advantages that make it a popular health metric:

-   - Excellent for large-scale health research
-   - Helps identify trends in population health
+- **Population-Level Studies**: It's excellent for large-scale health research and identifying trends in population health
-   - Useful for public health planning

-2. **Quick Assessment**

-   - Simple to calculate
-   - Requires only height and weight
+- **Quick Assessment**: The calculation is simple, requiring only height and weight measurements
-   - Provides a starting point for health discussions

-3. **Cost-Effective**
-   - No special equipment needed
-   - Can be done anywhere
-   - Free to calculate (try my [BMI Calculator](/tools/bmi-calculator)!)
+- **Cost-Effective**: No special equipment needed, and you can calculate it anywhere (try our [BMI Calculator](/bmi-calculator)!)

 ### Where BMI Falls Short

-1. **Muscle vs. Fat**
+Despite its widespread use, BMI has significant limitations:

-   - Doesn't distinguish between muscle and fat
-   - Athletes often classified as "overweight"
+- **Muscle vs. Fat**: It can't distinguish between muscle and fat, often misclassifying athletes as "overweight"
-   - Can misclassify very fit individuals

-2. **Body Composition**

-   - Ignores fat distribution
-   - Doesn't account for bone density
+- **Body Composition**: It ignores important factors like fat distribution and bone density
-   - Misses visceral fat vs. subcutaneous fat

-3. **Individual Differences**
-   - Doesn't consider age
-   - Ignores gender differences
-   - Doesn't account for ethnicity
+- **Individual Differences**: It doesn't account for age, gender, or ethnic variations

 ## The History of BMI: From Mathematics to Medicine